marywarrington/jan29-codereview/README.md

 ## Known Bugs

-Currently does not return the correct price, or store more than one toppings value.
+None

 ## Support and contact details

-Contact marywarrington through github.
+Contact marywarrington at marywarrington@gmail.com.

 ## Technologies Used